Skip to content

 The current state of the code for the application can be found on GitHub in the branch part6-4.

-Asynchronous actions and Redux thunk
+Asynchronous actions and Redux Thunk

 Our approach is pretty good, but we can improve the separation between the components and the server communication.
 It would be better if the communication could be abstracted away from the components so that they don't have to do anything else but call the appropriate action creator.
 As an example, App would initialize the state of the application as follows: